pathcode/privacytools/README.md

 ## Client-side Applications
 *Password Managers*
 * [KeePass] (http://keepass.info/) - Free, open-source password safe that uses a local, encrypted database.
 Can be run from removable media without installation.

+## Android Apps
+* [Redmorph for Android](https://play.google.com/store/apps/details?id=com.redmorph.vpn.device.controller&hl=en) - Redmorph has their same technology running on Android.
+* [Orbot] (https://play.google.com/store/apps/details?id=org.torproject.android&hl=en) - Run Tor on your Android device.
+Note: Unless you enable the VPN feature, you are only on Tor when you browse the web.
+Other applications still run on the normal network.